warpdotdev/workflows/README.md

 Additionally, a workflow should include:

-* A descriptive title the includes the name of the command.
+* A descriptive title that includes the name of the command.
 * A description for the workflow and each of its argument, if applicable.
 * A default value for each argument, if applicable.